 This museum not only houses beautiful and historical pieces, but it also will be the site for classical music concerts on some evenings.
 Set against the backdrop of a sweeping staircase, these concerts are special and very memorable.

 St. Martin in the Wall Church in the Old Town

-This beautifully preserved church is set in Old Town and located just a few short minutes from the Old Town Square and Wenceslas Square.
-Build between 1178 and 1187, the church contains excellent acoustics which make any classical concert an event worth attending.
+This beautifully preserved church is set in Old Town and located just a few short minutes from Old Town Square and Wenceslas Square.
+Build between 1178 and 1187, the church contains excellent acoustics, making any classical concert an event worth attending.